 #3.
 Flexible, Efficient and Accessible

 Legacy systems are by nature “fixed” – not only are these systems stored in a fixed location, they immobilize the hotel staff who use them.
-Any information related to the guest is strictly available in the PMS running on a desktop.
-Cloud-based systems offer hotels the flexibility to access all PMS data on any device at any time.
+Any information related to the guest is strictly available in the hotel PMS running on a desktop.
+Cloud-based systems offer hotels the flexibility to access all hotel PMS data on any device at any time.
 Staff can move freely around the hotel servicing guests in real-time using mobile devices.
 This flexibility results in more face-time and guest engagement, ultimately enhancing the overall guest experience.

 Increased efficiencies are another benefit of cloud-based systems.
 For example, with a cloud PMS, managers have the benefit of monitoring the operation remotely.
 They can access reports and measure staff performance on the go, anytime, anywhere.
 Legacy systems rely on archaic time-consuming methods of inter-communication to relay the most up-to-date information.